dhowe/RiTaV1/README.android.md

 </RelativeLayout>
 ```

-6.add [RiTa.jar](http://rednoise.org/rita/download/rita-latest.jar) into the libs folder of RitaExample project
+6. Download and drag [RiTa.jar](http://rednoise.org/rita/download/rita-latest.jar) into the libs folder of RitaExample project

-7.When prompted select 'Copy File' then right click on it select 'Build Path' > 'Add to Build Path'
+7. When prompted select 'Copy File' then right click on it select 'Build Path' > 'Add to Build Path'

-8.replace the code of 'MainActivity.java' with the following
+8. Replace the code of 'MainActivity.java' with the following
 ```java
 package com.example.ritaexample;